Successful startups know strong branding matters before seeking funding. Every founder wants investment, but not every startup gets it.

 Vision and Mission Alignment

-Identifying a sizable market opportunity can significantly enhance the startup's vision and mission alignment, making it more appealing to investors.
+Identifying a sizable market opportunity significantly enhances vision and mission alignment, making your startup more appealing to venture capitalists who seek 10x returns on investment.

 Source: snowball.digital